whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/28-understanding-the-user-location-on-the-task-page.md

+---
+title: Understanding the User Location on the Task Page
+meta:
+  - name: description
+    content: The location of the user should be inferred from the map provided.
+The map can help clarify where the user was physically located when the query was issued.
+---

 # Understanding the User Location on the Task Page

 The location of the user should be inferred from the map provided.
 The map can help clarify where the user was physically located when the query was issued.